-We study how far APS-boundary conditions for a Lorentzian Dirac operator may be perturbed without destroying Fredholmness of the Dirac operator.
-This is done by developing criteria under which the perturbation of a compact pair of projections is a Fredholm pair.
+\Abstract{We study how far APS boundary conditions for a Lorentzian Dirac operator may be perturbed without destroying Fredholmness of the Dirac operator.
+This is done by developing criteria under which the perturbation of a compact pair of projections is a~Fredholm pair.}